Growing Brinjal in Pots:

 Pests and Diseases in Growing Brinjal in Pots

 The most common pests for eggplants are the black flea beetle, aphids, and cutworm, these insects are common in eggplants.
 But these insects don’t harm if the plant is healthy.
 Cutworm can be prevented by cutworm collars or any other organic sprays.

 Chemical fertilizers are not recommended for homegrown eggplants.
 You can use neem oil or organic sprays to control the common pests.

 Good sanitation and crop rotation practices can control many fungal diseases.

 Harvesting the eggplants

 - Eggplants take two to three months (60 to 70 days) to harvest.
-Eggplants come in different sizes, colors and shapes and each have their own harvesting period.
-The plants produce the eggplants which grow to become glossy when fully mature.
+Eggplants come in different sizes, colors, and shapes and each has its own harvesting period.
+The plants produce eggplants which grow to become glossy when fully mature.

 - If you don’t pick at the right time, they become too soft and don’t give a good taste to dishes.